-With the postponement during the quarter of plans to carry out further drilling at the promising but remote Golden Lion property, the Company dusted off long-standing plans to drill the readily-accessible Holy Cross property, which is believed to offer considerable discovery potential.
-In preparation for drilling, during the quarter the Company first carried out additional soil and rock geochemical sampling, along with geological mapping, including alteration mapping, and an additional 9.5 line-kms of induced polarization ("IP") geophysical surveying.
+With the postponement during the year of plans to carry out further drilling at the promising but remote Golden Lion property, the Company dusted off long-standing plans to carry out a first-ever drill program on the readily-accessible Holy Cross property.
+In preparation for drilling, during the year the Company first carried out additional soil and rock geochemical sampling, along with geological mapping, including alteration mapping, and an additional 9.5 line-kms of induced polarization ("IP") geophysical surveying.
 Final drill targets were selected from these integrated data sets, and several days were then spent upgrading roads to proposed drill sites.
-Drilling got underway on October 11 using a skid-mounted drill and wrapped up successfully on October 31, on time and under budget, for a total of 1,556 metres drilled in 4 holes.